Interpersonal and Communication Skills

 Harnessing Neurodiversity in the Workplace

-This course provides practical insights into how neurodiverse team members experience the workplace and equips leaders with strategies to create environments where everyone can thrive.
+This course gives you practical insight into how neurodiverse team members experience the workplace and equips you with strategies to create an environment where everyone can thrive.

 Location